Louvre satellite seeks to revive bleak French region

 The initial 205 works at the museum are displayed chronologically, and span from the birth of writing in 3,500 BC to the Industrial Revolution.

-Among Percheron's favorite works on loan from Paris is Eugene Delacroix's famous commemoration of the July Revolution of 1830, called "Liberty Leading the People".
+Among Percheron's favourite works on loan from Paris is Eugene Delacroix's famous commemoration of the July Revolution of 1830, called "Liberty Leading the People".

-He said the painting - which portrays Liberty as a brave woman carrying France's tricolor flag in one hand and a musket in the other urging the people over the barricades - was an apt leadership metaphor for Hollande six months into his term, as he struggles with the euro zone crisis and a stalled economy. ($1 = 0.7689 euros)
+He said the painting - which portrays Liberty as a brave woman carrying France's tricolour flag in one hand and a musket in the other urging the people over the barricades - was an apt leadership metaphor for Hollande six months into his term, as he struggles with the euro zone crisis and a stalled economy.

 (Editing by Alexandria Sage, Catherine Bremer and Paul Casciato)